meker12/commerce-channels.en/help/amazon-channel/about-amazon-sales-channel.md

 - View logs for analysis and errors for [competitive prices](./competitive-price-analysis.md), [listing changes](./listing-changes-log.md), and [communication issues](./communication-errors-log.md).

-Access your Amazon stores to view and manage all of these features, account information, listings, orders, and more on the [!DNL Amazon Sales Channel] [home page](./amazon-sales-channel-home.md).
+Access your Amazon stores to view and manage all of these features, account information, listings, orders, and more on the Amazon sales channel [home page](./amazon-sales-channel-home.md).

 ## Promotions and pricing

-With the [!DNL Amazon sales channel] extension, you can:
+With the [!DNL Amazon Sales Channel] extension, you can:

 - Synchronize Amazon listing pricing to [!DNL Commerce] catalog price (or alternate price attribute).